DrShaimaaAli/CloudThresholdBook/Content/Ch5-Containerization.md

 # **Chapter 5: Introduction to Containerization**

-**Abstract**

-This chapter introduces the main concepts of software containerization using hands on exercises using Docker the most popular containerization framework.

 # 5.1 Learning Outcomes
 By the end of this chapter the reader should be able to:
 - Recognize the concept of software containers.